marcellejs/marcelle/docs/api/components.md

 | version | 1 \| 2                      | The MobileNet version number.
 Use 1 for [MobileNetV1](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md), and 2 for [MobileNetV2](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).
 Defaults to 1. |          |
 | alpha   | 0.25 \| 0.50 \| 0.75 \| 1.0 | Controls the width of the network, trading accuracy for performance.
 A smaller alpha decreases accuracy and increases performance.
 0.25 is only available for V1.
 Defaults to 1.0.                                                                                 |          |

-Since parameters are used to load a heavy model, they can only be used on when the module is created, and there are not reactive parameters.
+Since parameters are used to load a heavy model, they can only be used on when the component is created, and there are not reactive parameters.

 #### Methods